cool21540125/documentation-notes/aws/DynamoDB.md

         - If you need to further refine the Query results, you can optionally provide a filter expression.
 A filter expression determines which items within the Query results should be returned to you.
 All of the other results are discarded.
     - [ProjectionExpression](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ProjectionExpressions.html)
         - To read data from a table, you use operations such as GetItem, Query, or Scan.
 Amazon DynamoDB returns all the item attributes by default.
 To get only some, rather than all of the attributes, use a projection expression.
+- 本身並無 Create Database 的概念
+    - 動作為 Create Table, 如下範例
+        ```
+        TableName: Products

+        Primary Key
+            Partition Key (needed)
+            SortKey       (optional)

+        Attributes
+            name
+            age
+            ...
+            (每筆資料的欄位都可不同)
+        ```
+- DynamoDB - Global Table
+    - 可作 active-active r/w replication

+# DynamoDB Index

+- DynamoDB 支援底下 2 種 types 的 secondary indexes:
+    - Global secondary index
+        - An index with a partition key and a sort key that can be different from those on the base table.
+A global secondary index is considered "global" because queries on the index can span all of the data in the base table, across all partitions.
+A global secondary index has no size limitations and has its own provisioned throughput settings for read and write activity that are separate from those of the table.
+    - Local secondary index
+        - An index that has the same partition key as the base table, but a different sort key.
+A local secondary index is "local" in the sense that every partition of a local secondary index is scoped to a base table partition that has the same partition key value.
+As a result, the total size of indexed items for any one partition key value can't exceed 10 GB.
+Also, a local secondary index shares provisioned throughput settings for read and write activity with the table it is indexing.

 # DynamoDB Streams